BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 >Contradiction is at the root of all movement and life and is only in so far as it contains contradiction that anything moves and has impulse and activity. -- Hegel

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.
 I believe, although without justification, that the solution resides in *creation* and *affirmation*, not in criticism devoid of creation but in the *act of creating to critique*.

-This hope springs from my inability to predict what the future holds -- uncertainty induces discomfort yet simultaneously fosters hope.
-This time, however, the undertaking needs to be nuanced, one that celebrates diversity and comradery to every being in need.
+But wait a moment!
+Is this a call to action?
+Every corner of the world seems to be shouting that we must act, that we must hustle, be productive, creative, and so on.
+Often, I feel overwhelmed by anxiety because of this.
+This anxiety arises from not knowing what's expected of me (Lacan).
+Today we have to be *Everything Everywhere All at Once*.
+I believe many young people experience this sensation.
+It feels like a pressing social demand to accomplish something, to become someone, to forge a path, to start a family, but without clear instructions on how to fulfill these expectations.
+This demand can feel like a weight, a burden, a constant pestering that one doesn't know how to respond to.
+But we remain in this *rat race* due to the absence of an alternative vision.
+The fantasy persists.
+We are told to be more entrepreneurial, to take risks, to travel around the world, to plunge into debt to buy that house.
+We are advised to venture out, find ourselves by purchasing a book, attending a seminar, enrolling in a course, and once we somehow discover "us", we can finally quell that nagging anxiety.
+But there is no such fantastic authentic "us" as we learned to imagine it.

+So perhaps, since we are constantly being asked to act, to do, to run, to hurry, to produce, we might want to pause before we once again dive into productivity.
+Maybe what we need is to take a step back, to think, reflect, and question the overarching narratives that have been sold to us as truths, as hegemonic and natural.
+We could consider embracing a form of postmodernism that removes certainty from the knowledge that the prescribed lifestyle is the one we are destined and obligated to fulfill.

+>There is no such thing as a script to stick to; no single functional model of relationships; no single dignified or fulfilling lifestyle that is achieved through consumption, affluence or material goods.
+>Rather what human beings can do in the world is enriched by the diversity of their performance in the world by art, by poetry, by love, by a sense of collectivity and a sense of building a shared future.
+>Perhaps doing nothing at this moment is the most revolutionary act. -- Diego Ruzzarian

-*Failing tragical* seems to me much more appealing than being *comfortable numb*.
+In the face of the inevitability of death, *failing tragically* seems to me much more appealing than being *comfortably numb*.
-I think it is essential to accept ones own demise.
+I believe it's essential to accept one's own mortality.
+It forces us to stop and to reflect on our desires; on what we *care* about.
-To come to peace with our own finitude, not to flee reality but instead to be in it, more than ever, and to take on that fight -- to bring dignity, kindness, and love into a *dying world*.
+To reconcile with our finite existence, not to evade reality but rather to engage in it more than ever, and to take up that struggle -- to infuse dignity, kindness, and love into a *dying world*.